Yunus-bek Yevkurov

 As head of Ingushetia, Yevkurov claimed he had succeeded in stabilising the crime situation and bringing about positive social changes within the Russian republic.
-Since September 2018, he faced opposition at home, following the controversial land transfer deal with the neighboring Republic of Chechnya.
+Since September 2018, he faced opposition at home, following the controversial land transfer deal with the neighboring Republic of Chechnya and it was announced he was to leave the role on 24 June 2019.

 He was appointed as a Deputy Defence Minister by President Putin on 8 July 2019.

 Early life

 Yevkurov, an ethnic Ingush, was born on 23 July 1963 into a peasant family of 12 children, consisting of five sisters and six brothers.
 He graduated from the same school that was later the scene of the Beslan massacre.

 Military service

 Yevkurov was conscripted by the Soviet Army in 1982, serving in the Naval Infantry of the Pacific Fleet.
 In 1989, he graduated from the Ryazan Guards Higher Airborne Command School.
 Yevkurov continued his military education, graduating from the Frunze Military Academy in 1997 and from the General Staff Academy in 2004.

 In June 1999, Yevkurov was stationed in the Bosnian town of Ugljevik with the Russian peacekeepers under the auspices of SFOR.
-On 12 June, he led a task force on a swift 500-km-long march, which aimed to secure the Pristina International Airport ahead of the NATO troops, thus ensuring a Russian presence in Kosovo after the NATO bombing of Yugoslavia.
+On 12 June, he led a task force on a swift 500-km-long march, which aimed to secure the Pristina International Airport ahead of NATO troops, thus ensuring a Russian presence in Kosovo after the NATO bombing of Yugoslavia.
 This led to a standoff with NATO troops.

 Yevkurov has had various positions of command within the Russian Airborne Troops and has participated in counterterrorist operations in the North Caucasus.
 During the course of the Second Chechen War in 2000, he was in command of the 217th Guards Airborne Regiment (98th Guards Airborne Division).
 While on a reconnaissance mission, Yevkurov's team discovered a house where a group of captured Russian soldiers was held.
 Having neutralized the guards and infiltrated the building, the team was surrounded by Chechen reinforcements, resulting in armed combat.
 The Russian troops were able to break through the encirclement while Yevkurov was providing cover for the evacuation of the wounded.
 He personally carried a soldier to safety despite sustaining an injury himself.
 Twelve imprisoned soldiers were rescued.
 On 13 April 2000, Yevkurov, for his courage, was presented with the Hero of Russia award, the country's highest title of honor.

-In 2004, Yevkurov was appointed to be the Intelligence Division Deputy Commander of the Volga-Urals Military District.
+In 2004, Yevkurov was appointed to be Deputy Chief of the Intelligence Directorate of the Volga-Urals Military District.